QryptInc/qseed/README.md

     mkdir build && cd build
     ```

-2. Set the CRYPTOKI_LIB environment variable prior to building.
-Example with SoftHSM is shown below.
+2. Configure and build the qseed application.
     ```bash
-    export CRYPTOKI_LIB=/usr/local/lib/softhsm/libsofthsm2.so
-    ```

-3. Configure and build the qseed application.
-    ```bash
     cmake ..
     cmake --build .
     ```

-4. Install the qseed application.
+3. Install the qseed application.
     ```bash
     cmake --install .
     ```

-# Run
+# Quickstart with Thales HSMs
-This section covers how to start the qseed application.
+This section covers how to start the qseed application for Thales Network Luna 7 HSM.

+1. Follow the steps in the Build section above.

+2. Initialize a new token using ckdemo utility provided by Thales.

-1. Set runtime configurations using environment variables.
+3. Set runtime configurations using environment variables.
 The following configurations can be set using environment variables.

     | ENV | Description |
     | --- | ------------|